 Boost employee morale

 Many companies experience dramatic internal shifts due to restructuring or merging.
 Team leads and their direct reports often bear the brunt of these transitions and may want to leave their positions if their work environment becomes too unpredictable.
-Providing retention pay to employees in leadership roles and encouraging them to stay through a difficult period can provide more stability for the teams they support.
+Providing a retention payment to employees in leadership roles and encouraging them to stay through a difficult period can provide more stability for the teams they support.

 Facilitate a smooth handover between departing & incoming employees

 Some team members will want to leave their jobs for reasons beyond your control, and you can’t motivate them to stay indefinitely.
-But you can offer key employees retention bonuses with the expectation that they stay around long enough to train their replacement.
+However, you can offer key employees retention bonuses with the expectation that they stay around long enough to train their replacement.

 Weather short-term storms